as2626/qp_ipm/README.md

-This repository implements an interior-point method to solve quadratic programs of the form
+This repository implements a primal-dual interior-point method to solve quadratic programs of the form

 $$
 \begin{split}